vitosamson/modlogs/ModeratorInstructions.md

 # this is required
 username: spez    # or /u/spez, either way is acceptable

-# optional, defaults to 1 month. max value of 3 months
+# optional, defaults to 1 month
 # example values: 1 day, 2 weeks, 3 months, etc
 period: 2 weeks
 ```